 We advise and support owner-managed and middle-market businesses to overcome / turnaround financial and operational challenges.

-We offer a range of services, to find out more (including case studies), click on the green arrows next to the headings below.
+We offer a range of services, to find out more (including case studies), click on the headings below to find out more.

 Award winning Business Turnaround Services

 Menzies Business Recovery and Turnaround teams have been awarded the coveted Corporate Restructuring Firm of the Year award at the Turnaround, Restructuring & Insolvency (TRI) Awards 2018.
 This is for the second year running!

 Back in 2017, Menzies Business Recovery were awarded the TRI Award for Corporate Restructuring Firm of the Year.

 Menzies Business Recovery and Turnaround team were proud finalists at the 2018 Credit Awards for the Corporate Restructuring & Insolvency Team of the Year award

 Our teams have been finalists at the 2017 TRI Awards for Turnaround Firm of the Year and Turnaround of the Year and in 2014 were named “Corporate Recovery Firm of the Year” having previously been a finalist in 2013.

 If you consider that your business could be performing better and you have worked hard at generating additional revenues and reducing the cost base, but feel that this still does not seem to be enough, then you probably need help.

 We will carry out a critical evaluation of your current business strategy, your markets, competition, products or services, organisation and management.
 We will help you identify areas where operational performance can be sustainably improved, through specific initiatives and provide implementation support, with a view to improving profitability and cash generation.